Flavor, transverse momentum, and azimuthal dependence of charged pion multiplicities in SIDIS with 10.6 GeV electrons: The Experiment

 \subsection{Targets}

-The two main production targets were liquid hydrogen and liquid deuterium, each circulated through 10 cm long and 3.4 cm radius aluminum cylinders with side thicknesses of 0.2 mm and front (exit) end-cap thicknesses of 0.14 mm (0.19 mm).
+The two main production targets were liquid hydrogen and liquid deuterium, each circulated through 10 cm long and 3.4 cm radius aluminum cylinders.
 At the pressure and temperature used in the experiment, the nominal areal density of the LH$_2$ was $714 \pm 14$ mg/cm$^2$ for kinematic settings I and III, and $718 \pm 8$ mg/cm$^2$ for kinematic setting II (the kinematic settings are listed in Table~\ref{tab:kin}).
 The nominal areal density of the LD$_2$ was $1662 \pm 33$ mg/cm$^2$ for kinematic settings I and III, and $1662 \pm 17$ mg/cm$^2$ for kinematic setting II.
 A small reduction in the nominal density of the cryogenic targets due to beam heating was measured to be -0.023\%/$\mu$A. A so-called ``dummy target" consisting of two aluminum foils each with an areal density of 181 mg/cm$^2$ placed 10 cm apart was used to measure the contribution from the entrance and exit end-caps of the cryogenic target cells.
 The targets were cycled every few hours, reducing the systematic errors on the ratio of multiplicities from hydrogen and deuterium, compared to experiments in which targets are changed on a much longer time frame.